 Walt Disney World Transport the Basics

 Complimentary transportation is available from all Walt Disney World Resorts 45 minutes before Disney Theme Park opening time up to one hour after Disney Theme Park closing time.
 Additionally, buses operate until one hour after Disney Springs closes.
 However, don’t worry if you have a delayed dining experience; Disney will not leave you stranded.

-Although reliable, Disney Transport does take a little longer than driving so remember to leave plenty of time if you have made dining or Fastpass reservations.
+Although reliable, Disney Transport does take a little longer than driving, so remember to leave plenty of time if you have made dining or Genie+ reservations.

 Buses at Walt Disney World

-With a fleet of over 350 buses, Walt Disney World is the third largest bus fleet in Florida.
+With over 350 buses, Walt Disney World possesses the third-largest bus fleet in Florida.

 All the major Walt Disney World areas are accessible by bus.
 Buses are usually frequent and reliable but can get very crowded.
 All buses are air-conditioned and have wheelchair access.

 It is worth remembering that direct routes are not available to all locations.
 To travel to another resort, you must usually change transport at a Theme Park or Disney Springs.
-There are also no buses from Disney Springs to the theme parks.
-However, you can travel to Disney Springs from the theme parks after 4 p.m.
-When at a Walt Disney World resort you can check when the next bus is due by looking at My Disney Experience.
+You can no longer get direct buses from the theme parks to Disney Springs.
+At a Walt Disney World resort, you can check when the next bus is due by looking at My Disney Experience.

 The Walt Disney World Monorail